-For the four-year period ending September 2018, Sappi's performance relative to the peer group measured on TSR was ranked fifth, which meant that 100% TSR component shares vested on the due date in December 2018.
+For the four-year period ended September 2019, Sappi's performance relative to the peer group measured on TSR was ranked sixth, which meant that 80% TSR component shares vested on the due date in December 2019.

 The determination of the vesting of the shares was provided by Mercer Kepler, an independent third party.

 Sappi's performance relative to the peer group measured on CFRONA for the same period resulted in 100% of this portion of the awards vesting, as Sappi's performance was ranked in third place.
-The determination of the vesting of this portion of the shares was verified by KPMG South Africa auditors.
+The determination of the vesting of this portion of the shares was verified by KPMG.

 The Employee Share Ownership Plan (Sefate) was established in 2009 to meet the requirements of broad-based black economic empowerment established in the Forestry Sector Charter and in line with the codes set out by the South African Department of Trade and Industry.

-There are two schemes which make up Sappi's Employee Share Ownership Plan, namely the ESOP (Employee Share Ownership Plan) and MSOP (Management Share Ownership Plan).
+There are two schemes which make up Sappi's Employee Share Ownership Plan, namely the Employee Share Ownership Plan (ESOP) and Management Share Ownership Plan (MSOP).
 There were 5,607 participants in the schemes at the end of September 2014.
-Eligible employees receive an allocation based on seniority, of 'A' ordinary shares and ordinary shares.
+Eligible employees receive an allocation based on seniority, of A ordinary shares and ordinary shares.
 Shares vest 40% after three years and 10% each year thereafter.

 Shares may, however, only be taken up after September 2019.
 Employees receive the net value in shares or cash at the end of the lock-in period.